The Description: Composition and publication

-It is unclear when Machiavelli wrote this account of these events, which he witnessed in December 1502.
-The description differs in some small details from diplomatic letters he wrote at the time.
-It makes reference to an event that occurred on 31 May 1503, and so must have been written later than then.
-Some critics propose that the description was written very shortly after the events in question, between June and August 1503.
-Other have proposed 1511-1512 or 1517 as probable dates, based on Machiavelli's developing career and some clarifications within the text which would not have been necessary if it was written immediately after the events in question.
-If the known version of the text was written later, Machiavelli likely wrote some initial notes or a rough draft at the time and revised it over time.

-The original autograph manuscript of the work is held in the Archivio di Stato of Florence.
-(Note: The shelfmark is Carte Strozziane, Serie I 137, cc.
-201r-204r.)
+There have been doubts on when Machiavelli composed The Description.
+One study on the work posited the work to have been written in early July and early August 1503, but there was still much skepticism and doubt on the actual date of composition, as many of the events described in the work, as well as how Machiavelli represents Cesare, diverge from letters which Machiavelli sent to Florence, and the prose hints at a much later date for the work being composed.
+Because of this, Robert Black claimed that the work was possibly written between 1514 and 1517.

 Within the manuscript codex, the description appears without a title in Machiavelli's hand, though a later hand has labeled it "Il tradimento del duca Valentino al Vitellozzo Vitelli, Oliverotto da Fermo et altri".
 Like most of Machiavelli's writing, it was not published until after his death.
 It was first printed in 1532, as an appendix to the first edition to The Prince.
 The publisher, Antonio Blado, gave it the title "Descrizione del modo tenuto dal Duca Valentino nello ammazzare Vitellozzo Vitelli, Oliverotto da Fermo, il Signor Pagolo e il duca di Gravina Orsini", which is now the name by which the text is known.
-The authoritative critical edition of the text is in L'arte della guerra.
-Scritti politici minori from Jean-Jacques Marchand's National Edition of the Works by Niccolò Machiavelli, published in 2001.

-Analysis

-The historian Alessandro Campi identifies the work as an important part of Machiavelli's political writings on conspiracies.